searxng/searxng/docs/build-templates/searxng.rst

-.. template evaluated by: ./utils/searx.sh doc
+.. template evaluated by: ./utils/searxng.sh searxng.doc.rst
 .. hint: all dollar-names are variables, dollar sign itself is quoted by: \\$

 ..
 START distro-packages